Fishing in Oklahoma

 Lake Altus-Lugert

 A stunning oasis nestled on the North Fork Red River in the southwestern part of Oklahoma, Lake Altus-Lugert offers a wide variety of activities.
-Located just about 17 miles north of Altus, this lake covers approximately 6,500 acres of land.
+Located just about 17 miles north of Altus, this lake covers approximately 6,500 acres of water.
 Here, fishing is available year-round, and you can expect to catch various species, including largemouth bass, catfish, crappie, and white bass.
-Each year, hundreds of trout are released in the North Fork Red River for the annual trout derby.
+Each year, trout are released in the North Fork Red River for the annual trout derby.
 This presents a perfect opportunity to participate in the event and fish for tagged, prize-winning trout.

 Lower Mountain Fork River